Heal your chakras the fun way with food!

 Brow and Crown Chakras

-These two chakras – the , the upper chakras, are less concerned with the material (physical) world than they are the spiritual world, and so physical nourishment is not as essential.
+The brow and crown chakras are less concerned with the material (physical) world than they are the spiritual world.
+So physical nourishment is not as essential.
 Their energy is less dense and more ethereal, but you can still use food to heal them.
 Eat light meals, and purple foods like black grapes, purple cabbage and eggplant.

 The key to successful nourishing with food is balance and variety.

-If you were to focus your culinary efforts on just one chakra, for example going heavy on the sweet potatoes and red foods, you would neglect the others.
+If you were to focus your culinary efforts on just one chakra you would neglect the others.
+For example, going heavy on the sweet potatoes and red foods with nothing else, makes for an imbalanced diet.

 Try for a rainbow of color on your plate with every meal, for the best healing!